theautomationdude/Blog/content/posts/DeployAZSubscriptionsAsCode/index.md

 $BillingProfileName = (Get-AzBillingProfile -BillingAccountName $BillingAccountName).Name
 ```

-### Get the billingScopeId from the Invoice Section
+### Get the BillingScope
-Now to finally get the whole billingScopeId you need to use *Get-AzInvoiceSection*.
+Now to finally get the whole billingScopeId you need to use *Get-AzInvoiceSection*, the Id of the InvoiceSection is the BillingScope.
 This cmdlet will need the BillingAccount Name that you stored in the *$BillingAccountName* variable.
 The cmdlet will also need to know the BillingProfile Name (Id).

 ```PowerShell
 $BillingScope = (Get-AzInvoiceSection -BillingProfileName $BillingProfileName -BillingAccountName $BillingAccountName).Id
 ```

-**Or**, combine the last two commands in a single line like this (**advanced users only**)
+#### Alternative: Get BillingProfile and BillingScope, single line (advanced)
 ```PowerShell
 $BillingScope = (Get-AzInvoiceSection -BillingProfileName ((Get-AzBillingProfile -BillingAccountName $BillingAccountName).Name) -BillingAccountName $BillingAccountName).Id
 ```

 Again, I only have a single BillingProfile and a single InvoiceSection in my lab environment, making things pretty easy.
 For users with more than one Billing Profile or InvoiceSection, filters has to be used to get the right Billing Scope Id.

-### The last two steps, using filters
+#### Alternative: Get Billingprofile and BillingScope using filters
 Just like in the first step, you can use the *Where-Object* cmdlet to filter out the BillingProfile and the InvoiceSection you want to use.
 I find it pretty suitable to filter the DisplayName property for these objects, just like with the billing account.

 ```PowerShell